algorand/conduit/docs/plugins/filter_processor.md

 # Filter Processor

 This is used to filter transactions to include only the ones that you want.
 This may be useful for some deployments which only require specific applications or accounts.
+Transactions of the same group are returned and match on inner transactions is disabled by default.

 ## any / all
 One or more top-level operations should be provided.